aprovecharLab/learning-tensorflow/README.md

 <li>In trying to get up to speed in tensorflow beyond Andrew Ng’s homework, I found I just wasn’t quite comfortable with some of the new obscure programming syntax.
 So, I took this class by Jose Portilla:
 <ul>
 <li><a href="https://www.udemy.com/complete-guide-to-tensorflow-for-deep-learning-with-python">https://www.udemy.com/complete-guide-to-tensorflow-for-deep-learning-with-python</a>, in which I particularly liked the exercise of building a tiny tensorflow yourself using some object-oriented programming.</li>
-<li>This really confused me at first as this is a new world for me (I have found myself using classes in python before without really understanding them), so I had to step aside and study OOP a bit
+<li>This really confused me at first as this is a new world for me (I have found myself using classes in python before without really understanding them), so I had to step aside and study OOP a bit:
 <ul>
 <li>first  by looking at this helpful blog for a gentle intro to inheritance:
 <ul>